Speedify Free VPN Review (Updated 2021)

-For Android, Speedify offers a smooth user-friendly and easy to use application.
+For Android, Speedify offers a smooth, user-friendly, and easy-to-use application.
 It has a 4.0-star rating on Google Play Store and is super easy to use.
-I also love the fact that the Android app offers nearly identical features that you can find in the Windows or the Mac app of Speedify.
+I also love that the Android app offers nearly identical features that you can find in the Windows or the Mac app of Speedify.

 Speedify iOS App

 As for the iOS app of Speedify, it is also super easy to use and well designed.
 The iOS app has even better user reviews.
-Currently, it has a 4.7-star rating on the iTunes store which is super impressive.
-As for usability, it works similar to the Android app and has pretty much every feature you could need.
+Currently, it has a 4.7-star rating on the iTunes store, which is super impressive.
+As for usability, it works similarly to the Android app and has pretty much every feature you could need.

 Pricing – What does Speedify cost?

 Personally, the only affordable plan, in my opinion, is the individual plan which can be used on 5 devices simultaneously.
-The rest of the two plans are really expensive for a consumer VPN if you ask me.
+The rest of the two plans are costly for a consumer VPN, if you ask me.